Anna Clyne (Born in 1980)

 Other upcoming premieres include A Thousand Mornings for the Fidelio Trio; Fractured Time for the Kaleidoscope Ensemble; and Overflow for wind ensemble, inspired by the poetry of Emily Dickinson, composed for the Scottish Chamber Orchestra.

-Anna Clyne served as Composer-in-Residence for the Chicago Symphony Orchestra, Baltimore Symphony Orchestra, L’Orchestre national d’Île-de-France and Berkeley Symphony.
-She currently serves as The Scottish Chamber Orchestra’s Associate Composer through the 2020–21 season, with a series of works commissioned over three years.
-Her music is published exclusively by Boosey & Hawkes.
+Clyne served as composer-in-residence for the Chicago Symphony Orchestra, Baltimore Symphony Orchestra, Orchestre national d’Île-de-France, and Berkeley Symphony.
+She is currently the Scottish Chamber Orchestra’s Associate Composer through the 2021–2022 season and a mentor composer for Orchestra of St Luke's DeGaetano Composer Institute.

 Clyne’s music is represented on the AVIE Records, Cantaloupe Music, Cedille, MajorWho Media, New Amsterdam, Resound, Tzadik, and VIA labels.
 Both Prince of Clouds and Night Ferry were nominated for 2015 GRAMMY Awards.
 Her music is published exclusively by Boosey & Hawkes. boosey.com/clyne

 Reprinted by kind permission of Boosey & Hawkes